firebase/quickstart-testing/manual-emulator-testing/README.md

 ```

 Next visit `http://localhost:5000` in your browser and you should see a
-_very_ barebones chat app powered by the Cloud Firestore emulator.
-Try
+_very_ barebones chat app powered by the Cloud Firestore and Firebase
-adding some messages and then click the link at the bottom of the UI to
+Authentication emulators.
+Try adding some messages and then click the link
-view the messages in the Emulator UI.
+at the bottom of the UI to view the messages in the Emulator UI.